 Senior Hikers Always Carry a Communications Device

-Always have someone in your group carry some sort of a communications device in case of a medical emergency.
+Always have someone in your group carry some sort of communication device in case of a medical emergency.

 You never expect to have an emergency, but stuff happens.
 I had to be helicoptered out of the Grand Canyon last year because my right knee gave out.